The PLACE

 Self-Care & Independent Living Skills emphasizing:

-• Practice on living skills including making the bed, washing dishes, using phone/cell, clothes selection for season/occasion, keeping a clean living space, grocery shopping, using technology to broaden independence, etc.
+- Practice of living skills including making the bed, washing dishes, using phone/cell, clothes selection for season/occasion, keeping a clean living space, grocery shopping, using technology to broaden independence, etc.

 Incorporating enabling technologies into daily living to increase independence including: